SilentComics/Strip/silentcomics/README.md

 # Silent Comics Wordpress Theme
 ***

-This is SilentComics — a simple Wordpress theme for comics, as used by http://silent-comics.com
+This is SilentComics — a simple Wordpress theme for comics, to be used by http://silent-comics.com

 ## Features: